amingilani/wv-payreporter/README.md

 > 6. Does your solution use appropriate data types for the problem as described?

 Data-types were not described.
-I inferred them, and this question made me feel like you _wanted_ me to use an integer for Report IDs.
-In real life, however, I would've used a string because they're meta properties the user supplied, and one user's Report IDs data-type don't necessarily have to match another's
+I inferred them, and this question made me feel like you _wanted_ me to use an integer for Report IDs — and so I did.
+In real life, however, I would've used a string because they're meta properties the user supplies, and one user's Report IDs' data-type doesn't necessarily have to match another's